|Job Title:||General Manager|

 |Closes:||Open until filled|

-The General Manager (GM) provides the planning, organization, coordination, monitoring, and direction necessary to ensure effective administrative operations and programs of the Burns Paiute Tribe (BPT) based on existing Tribal goals, strategies, and objectives, within compliance with all applicable Tribal and Federal policies, regulations, and procedures.
+The General Manager (GM) provides the planning, organization, coordination, monitoring, and direction necessary to ensure effective administrative operations and programs of the Burns Paiute Tribe (BPT) based on existing Tribal goals, strategies, and objectives, in compliance with all applicable Tribal and Federal laws, regulations, policies and procedures.
+The GM reports to and is supervised by the Tribal Council.
+The GM is responsible for the implementation of the Tribal Council’s legislation, budget and programmatic priorities.
 Furthermore, the GM ensures the organization’s structure (table of organization) properly aligns with these goals, strategies, and objectives, including all related Human Services and program delivery requirements.
 Finally, the GM ensures that the staff is competent and receives any-and-all necessary training required to effectively do the work required by their jobs.
 It is the GM’s responsibility to maintain the highest service level possible within the staffing and financial limits of the BPT.

 - Ensure development and any appropriate and necessary updating of a five-year strategic plan for the BPT and gain Council approval of the plan.